exclamaforte/diode/README.md

 <img width="718" height="571" alt="diode" src="https://github.com/user-attachments/assets/308cb05a-01d9-4fc4-9c03-7e13ade91475" />

 # diode
 `diode` is a framework that makes it easy to develop heuristics that plug into the external interfaces of `torch` and `torch.compile`.
-It allows users to both gather data from torch and train models on the gathered data.
+It allows users to both gather data from torch and train Machine Learning models on the gathered data.

 ## Target Audience:
 - Hardware Vendors looking to optimize `torch` heuristics for their hardware.